kismetwireless/kismet-docs/readme/057-datasources_sdr_rtladsb.md

 #### Rtl ADSB Source Parameters
 RTLADSB sources accept several additional options, in addition to the standard name, informational, and UUID options:

+* `biastee=true | false`

+    Enable bias-tee power on supported radios.
+Bias-tee is used to supply power to external amplifiers or other equipment in the antenna chain, and requires your radio have support for it.

+* `channel=frequency_in_hz`

+    Manually force a different frequency; by default the international standard of 1090MHz is used.

 * `gain=value`

     Specifiy a fixed gain level for the radio; by default, the hardware automatic gain control is used.